 8. Will each scientific program be required to support cancer research relevant to its catchment area?

 Not all programs are expected to address cancer research relevant to the center’s catchment area.
-Basic research programs have not generally been expected by reviewers to carry out catchment area-relevant research, although if a basic program does so, it’s certainly a strength that should be described in the application and site visit.
-However, reviewers have generally expected to see research relevant to the catchment area in the population science programs and programs that have a substantial clinical trials effort.
+Basic research programs have not generally been expected by reviewers to carry out catchment area-relevant research, although if a basic program all other components are evaluated.
+NCI will then approve or disapprove the consortium when issuing the Notice of Award.

 9. What is a cancer health disparity?